-The jewellery will forever be a reminder that, although their loved one may no longer be on the physical earth, the soul and memories live on.
+The jewelry will forever be a reminder that, although their loved one may no longer be on the physical earth, the soul and memories live on.

-Memorial jewellery doesn’t have to be worn but can also be displayed where the receiver wishes to.
+Memorial jewelry doesn’t have to be worn but can also be displayed where the receiver wishes to.

-You don’t have to worry about whether the receiver appreciates jewellery or not as it’s not meant for fashion but memorial.
+You don’t have to worry about whether the receiver appreciates jewelry or not as it’s not meant for fashion but memorial.

 7. Chinese Lantern